TurboWarp/docs/docs/website/unshared-projects.md

 If this concerns you, please voice your concerns to the Scratch Team.
 They are the only people that can change this.
 [See below for more information.](#why-not-fix)

+## Why doesn't TurboWarp refuse to load unshared projects? {#why-not-fix}

+Even if TurboWarp refused to load unshared projects, the root cause is still the Scratch API.
+Unshared projects could still be trivially viewed using the official Scratch development builds or [any other tool](https://www.google.com/search?hl=en&q=unshared%20project%20viewer%20scratch).
+As much of Scratch and all of TurboWarp is open source, someone could easily make their own website with the code to check if a project is unshared removed.
+Unshared projects would not be any safer.

+This is a problem that can only be fixed by the Scratch Team implementing access control for projects.scratch.mit.edu (where project data is downloaded from) as they've already done for api.scratch.mit.edu (where project titles and descriptions are loaded from).
+If you think this is important, let the Scratch Team know.

 ## How to protect your unshared projects {#prevention}

 Don't share the project ID (the numbers in the project URL) with others.
 That includes links to your project and screenshots/videos that include your browser's URL bar.